jototland/stackedit_workspace/statistikknotater/bayesian.md

 ### The information paradox

-If you use normal prior on the mean of the normal distribution, if you use a huge deviation in the mean for the data and prior ($t \to \infty$), then the Bayes factor goes to a co
+If you use normal prior on the mean of the normal distribution, if you use a huge deviation in the mean for the data and prior ($t \to \infty$), then the Bayes factor goes to a constant (instead of going to infinity or zero).

+Conclusion: don't use a normal prior, use a Cauchy prior.

 ### Hypothesis testing for two independent means